arnodelorme/wp15/BIDScramble/README.md

 ## Usage

-To scramble BIDS data you can run the command-line tool named ``scrambler``.
+To scramble BIDS data you can run the command-line tool named ``scramble``.
 At its base, this tool has an input and output argument, followed by a ``Action`` subcommand.
 The meaning and usage of these arguments is explained in more detail in the following sections.

-### scrambler
+### scramble

 ```
-usage: scrambler [-h] bidsfolder outputfolder {stub,tsv,nii,json,swap} ...
+usage: scramble [-h] bidsfolder outputfolder {stub,tsv,nii,json,swap} ...

-The general workflow to build up a scrambled BIDS dataset is by consecutively running `scrambler` for actions of
+The general workflow to build up a scrambled BIDS dataset is by consecutively running `scramble` for actions of
 your choice.
-For instance, you could first run `scrambler` with the `stub` action to create a dummy dataset with
+For instance, you could first run `scramble` with the `stub` action to create a dummy dataset with
-only the file structure and some basic files, and then run `scrambler` with the `nii` action  to specifically add
+only the file structure and some basic files, and then run `scramble` with the `nii` action  to specifically add
 scrambled NIfTI data (see examples below).
-To combine different scrambling actions, simply re-run `scrambler` using
+To combine different scrambling actions, simply re-run `scramble` using
 the already scrambled data as input folder.

 positional arguments: